lemonase/neocowsay/README.md

 ## What makes it different from the original?

-- fast
+- faster than perl version
 - utf8 is supported
 - added new cowfiles
-- cowfiles in binary
+- allows cowfiles embeded in binary
-- cowfile randomization flag
+- cowfile randomization flag `--random`
 - provides command-line fuzzy finder to search any cows with `-f -` [#39](https://github.com/Code-Hex/Neo-cowsay/pull/39)
 - coloring filter options (rainbow, aurora and bold)
 - super mode (animated)